 Everyday Justice and Security in the Myanmar Transition

-InfoStart date: 31 December, 2014 End date: 31 March, 2021 Project type: Research collaboration projects in Danida priority countries (Window 1) Project code: 14-04DIIS Countries: Myanmar Thematic areas: Conflict, peace and security, Lead institution: Aarhus University (AU), Faculty of Arts, Department of Culture and Society, Denmark Danish Institute for International Studies (DIIS), Denmark Enlightened Myanmar Research (EMR), Myanmar Yangon University (UY), Department of Anthropology, Myanmar Project website: go to website Project coordinator: Helene Maria Kyed Total grant: 8,956,885 DKK
+InfoStart date: 31 December, 2014 End date: 30 November, 2021 Project type: Research collaboration projects in Danida priority countries (Window 1) Project code: 14-04DIIS Countries: Myanmar Thematic areas: Conflict, peace and security, Lead institution: Danish Institute for International Studies (DIIS), Denmark Partner institutions: Enlightened Myanmar Research (EMR), Myanmar Aarhus University (AU), Denmark Yangon University (UY), Myanmar Project website: go to website (the site might be inactive) Project coordinator: Helene Maria Kyed Total grant: 8,956,885 DKK

 Midterm report 2018: